johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-20-bicep-in-azure-pipelines.md

 image: blog/2021-03-20-bicep-in-azure-pipelines/bicep-in-a-pipeline.png
 hide_table_of_contents: false
 ---
 [Bicep](https://github.com/Azure/bicep) is a terser and more readable alternative language to ARM templates.
-There isn't yet a first class experience for running Bicep in Azure Pipelines as there is for ARM templates.
-This post demonstrates an approach that can be used until first class support lands.
+Running ARM templates in Azure Pipelines is straightforward.
+However, there isn't yet a first class experience for running Bicep in Azure Pipelines.
+This post demonstrates an approach that can be used until a Bicep task is available.

 ## Bicep: mostly ARMless

 If you've been working with Azure and infrastructure as code, you'll likely have encountered [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
-They're a domain specific language that lives inside JSON, used to define the infrastructure that is deployed to Azure.
+They're a domain specific language that lives inside JSON, used to define the infrastructure that is deployed to Azure; App Services, Key Vaults and the like.

 ARM templates are quite verbose and not the easiest thing to read.
 This is a consequence of being effectively a language nestled inside another language.
-Bicep is an alternative language which has been created which is far more readable.
+Bicep is an alternative language which is far more readable.
 Bicep transpiles down to ARM templates, in the same way that TypeScript transpiles down to JavaScript.

 Bicep is quite new, but already it enjoys feature parity with ARM templates (as of [v0.3](https://github.com/Azure/bicep/releases/tag/v0.3.1)) and ships as part of the [Azure CLI](https://github.com/MicrosoftDocs/azure-docs-cli/blob/master/docs-ref-conceptual/release-notes-azure-cli.md#arm-1).
 However, as Bicep is new, it doesn't yet have a dedicated Azure Pipelines task for deployment.
 This should exist in future, perhaps as soon as the [v0.4 release](https://github.com/Azure/bicep/issues/1341).
 In the meantime there's an alternative way to achieve this which we'll go through.